In Kubernetes, service accounts are used to provide an identity for pods.

 operator access you will need to create the following service account:

 apiVersion: v1 kind: ServiceAccount imagePullSecrets: - name: pierone.stups.zalan.do # required to pull images from private registry metadata: name: operator namespace: $YOUR_NAMESPACE

-This can be used in an example deployment like in the following YAML:
+The service account can be used in an example deployment like this:

 apiVersion: extensions/v1beta1 kind: Deployment metadata: name: nginx namespace: acid spec: replicas: 1 template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx ports: - containerPort: 80 serviceAccountName: operator #this is where your service account is specified hostNetwork: true